Hotrian/HeadlessOverlayToolkit/readme.md

 The demo scene has two overlays.
 Only one overlay can be 'High Quality' at a time [as defined by the OpenVR API](https://github.com/ValveSoftware/openvr/wiki/IVROverlay::SetHighQualityOverlay).
 However, neither is in HQ mode by default.
 This can easily be changed by changing [any of these three settings](http://i.imgur.com/6SM7aab.png).

-Here [is an example of the VR output](http://i.imgur.com/1rPx2HI.png) as produced by the null driver, and here [is an example of the application itself](http://i.imgur.com/vKutqqA.png).
+Here [is an example of the VR output](http://imgur.com/a/nU3fS) as produced by the HTC Vive, and here [is an example of the application itself](http://i.imgur.com/vKutqqA.png).
 Note that it is not required to draw to the Unity display, this was done for demo purposes only.
 The Unity display can be used to display completely different information than is shown in the Overlay if desired, just remove or disable the MeshRenderer components from the Overlay gameobjects, and they will no longer show in Unity.

-This was tested using [the null driver](https://www.reddit.com/r/SteamVR/comments/4i40k7/cant_get_steamvr_to_work_with_null_driver/d2uxgh5).
-It should work perfectly with a Vive HMD, but this hasn't been tested.
+This was tested using [the null driver](https://www.reddit.com/r/SteamVR/comments/4i40k7/cant_get_steamvr_to_work_with_null_driver/d2uxgh5) and the HTC Vive, with Unity 5.3.5f1.

-If this does not work properly in VR with an actual HMD, check out lines 110-136 of SteamVR_Overlay.cs, as this is where the problem likely lies.

-In the event an HMD is not detected, an "Overlay Reference Point" is spawned to anchor the overlays somewhere in the world in relation to the camera.
+In the event an HMD is not detected, an "Overlay Reference Point" is spawned to anchor the overlays somewhere in relation to the camera, however these Overlays will be stuck to the screen.

-If you want this attached to an HMD or the controllers, I suspect you'll want to look into [SetOverlayTransformTrackedDeviceRelative](https://github.com/ValveSoftware/openvr/wiki/IVROverlay::SetOverlayTransformTrackedDeviceRelative) or SteamVR_TrackedObject.cs, but as I am testing with the null driver these doesn't seem to work properly.
+If you want this attached to the controllers, I suspect you'll want to look into [SetOverlayTransformTrackedDeviceRelative](https://github.com/ValveSoftware/openvr/wiki/IVROverlay::SetOverlayTransformTrackedDeviceRelative) or SteamVR_TrackedObject.cs and check out [this section of SteamVR_Overlay.cs](https://github.com/Hotrian/ViveOverlay/blob/master/Assets/SteamVR/Scripts/SteamVR_Overlay.cs#L110-L136) and adjust accordingly.

 There is probably still a lot to be done for proper Overlays, but this should give everyone a good jump start.